The Fair at the PNE: A Vancouver Tradition

 The SuperDogs Show

 The SuperDogs show is always a crowd favourite.
 Like the other performances at the fair, the show is free to attend (except for the price of the fair gate pass).
-The event is an agility competition prevented in a show style and contains comedy as well as athletic dog feats.
+The event is an agility competition presented in a show style and contains comedy as well as athletic dog feats.
 Coloured lights, music, and audience participation are part of the show.

 The personalities of the people and dogs involved in the SuperDogs show are a big part of its success.
 The dogs have a wide range of sizes and appearances, which adds to the fun.
 About forty percent of the dogs were rescued and adopted.
 It's nice to see that all of the SuperDogs participate in the show with great enthusiasm.